potetm/fusebox/README.md

 # Fusebox
-An extremely lightweight resilience library for Clojure.
+An extremely lightweight resilience library for Clojure

 ## Rationale
 Resilience libraries—both in Java and in Clojure—are heavyweight, have dozens of